k77torpedo/ForgeAndUnity/README.md

 ### Which is the correct IsServer I should use?
 To check if you are the server or the client you can either globally check for `NodeManager.IsServer` or locally check for `networkObject.IsServer` in your `NetworkBehaviors` from Forge Networking Remastered.

-Do not use `NodeManager.MasterNode.IsServer` as this is an indication if a `Node` is connected to a `MasterNode` as a client or host within Server-To-Server communication.
+Do not use `NodeManager.MasterManager.IsServer` as this is an indication if a `Node` is connected to a `MasterNode` as a client or host within Server-To-Server communication.
 Also do not use `NetworkManager.IsServer` as that is the default `NetworkManager` of Forge Networking Remastered we are not using.

 ### My Scene is not being created or a wrong scene is created.
 Make sure that all Unity-Scenes you want to create as a `NetworkScene` are added in your Build-Settings.
 A Scene that is not added to your Build-Settings can't be created during runtime.